autonlab/afib_detection/README.md

 # afib_detection
-## Prediction
-see `./notebooks` directory

-## Detection
-## Data store
+## Data sets
+- [Long Term Atrial Fibrillation DB (ltafdb)](https://physionet.org/content/ltafdb/1.0.0/): 84 patients who have 'paroxysmal or sustained' atrial fibrillation, with lengthy recordings often lasting a day continuously.
+Annotated beats as well as rhythms.
+- [MIT-BIH Arrhythmia DB](https://physionet.org/content/mitdb/1.0.0/): 48 half-hour excertps from 47 patients, also annotated by beats as well as rhythms
+- MLADI Subset: Stratified sample (to maintain demographic distribution) from mladi store (sample of which can be found on lab servers under `/zfsmladi/originals`).
+No annotations save the ones we've collected ourselves.

+**MLADI Note**
-Once logged into lab server navigate to `/zfsmladi/originals`, and within you'll find a large store of h5 files.
+Once logged onto lab server navigate to `/zfsmladi/originals`, and within you'll find a large store of h5 files.
 Find the functions you can use to pull, read, and manipulate these files within the `/data` directory as seen below.

-**Note** If you'd like to read from remote data on your local machine check out our [faq repo](https://github.com/autonlab/auton-faqs/blob/main/howTos/how-to-ssh.md) in the **Mounting remote disks** section
+**General Note** If you'd like to read from remote data on your local machine check out our [faq repo](https://github.com/autonlab/auton-faqs/blob/main/howTos/how-to-ssh.md) in the **Mounting remote disks** section

 ## Dev setup
 ```